mui/mui-x/docs/data/data-grid/overview/overview.md

 ### MIT vs. commercial

-> Please check the [Licenses section](/x/advanced-components/#licenses) for more details between the different versions.
+Please see the [Licensing](/x/introduction/licensing/) page for details.

 ## Features